-Just like Season 1, Cobra gets the most impressive and memorable individual moves in a fight scene.
+Just like the first season, Cobra gets the most impressive and memorable individual moves in a fight scene.
 Takanori Iwata is a freakin’ bias ruiner.
-He isn’t a great actor which is understandable since he’s a performer but he had me at German Suplex. (´▽`ʃƪ)♡ Why so sexy, Gun chan??
+He isn’t a great actor which is understandable since he’s a “performer” but he had me at German Suplex. (´▽`ʃƪ)♡ Why so sexy, Gun chan??

 As current Sannoh Rengokai leader, things certainly haven’t been easy for Cobra.
 Aside from his friends getting involved with other S.W.O.R.D. matters, he has to deal with getting Tsukumo and Noboru back to good health.
 He also has to help Miho (Noboru’s gilfriend) who escaped from the wicked scouts called Doubt.

 Doubt is White Rascals’ biggest competitor in the scouting business.
 While Doubt is exploiting women, the latter aims to protect them.
-Rocky’s philosophy of not hurting women convinced strongest members, Kaito and Kizzy, to leave Doubt and join the Rascals instead.
-In a male dominated show such as this one, it’s usually the women who liven up the mood.
-There’s Naomi, Lala, Ichigo Milk, and all the girls at Club Heaven but I think Kizzy is the fairest of them all.
-I’m fond of his character and Yu Inaba with eyeliner on looks like a mix of Nichkhun and Shotaro Mamiya.
+Rocky’s philosophy of not hurting women convinced the strong duo, Kaito and Kizzy, to leave Doubt and join the Rascals instead.
+Kizzy quickly became one of my favorites on the show.

 Fortunately, Todoroki appears at a time when Murayama has grown to be a Cobra-like kind of leader.
-Had he provoked Oya Kou’s rep one season ago, he simply would’ve been beaten to a pulp and would’ve continued living his life thinking that strong men are just bullies.
-Murayama earns his respect.
+Had he provoked Oya Kou’s rep one season ago, he simply would’ve been beaten to a pulp and would’ve continued to live his life thinking that strong men are just bullies.
+Murayama earned his respect.
 This coming-of-age moment complete with a little school romance on the side is my favorite thing in this flashback-filled season.

-The biggest introduction goes to The Mighty Warriors who briefly appeared in the final episode of the first season.
-This time, we get to see more of their backstory.
+The biggest introduction goes to The Mighty Warriors.
+They briefly appeared in the final episode of the first season but this time, we get to see more of their backstory.
 Led by J Soul Brothers’ Elly, The Mighty Warriors gained their strength from music and fashion.

-I personally don’t like The Mighty Warriors that much since their arrival doesn’t sound like good news to the balance of S.W.O.R.D that’s already hanging by a thread.
-I also think they’re the most lacking in the acting department and compared to Iemura, Kohaku and even to the first season’s Daruma Ikka; they are the least intimidating.
+I personally don’t like this gang that much since their arrival doesn’t sound like good news to the balance of S.W.O.R.D that’s already hanging by a thread.
+I also think they’re the most lacking in the acting department and compared to Iemura, Kohaku, and even to the first season’s Daruma Ikka; they are the least intimidating.
 I look at them and I see singers, not warriors.

 Song: Mighty Warriors / PKCZ(R) feat.
 Afrojack, Crazyboy, Anarchy, Sway, Mighty Crown (Masta Simon & Sami-T)

-As Ice and his gang continues to consolidate their power in the coastal region, the final episode opens with another addition to the growing list of SWORD antagonists: Mr. Lee.
-He is the son of a Korean mob boss, played by BIGBANG’s Seungri whose real name is actually Lee Seung Hyun.
-He uses the stage name,V.I.,when performing in Japan.
+As Ice and his gang continues to consolidate their power in the coastal region, the final episode opens with another addition to the growing list of SWORD antagonists.
+Mr. Lee, the son of a Korean mob boss, is played by BIGBANG’s Seungri whose real name is actually Lee Seung Hyun.
+He uses the stage name V.I. when performing in Japan.

 Mr. Lee claims to have an important piece of information that can make Kohaku join “the other side” but the HiGH&LOW trailers tend to give too much away that V.I’s appearance did not create that much of an impact since I feel like I’ve already seen it all on Youtube.